dingusdk/PythonIhcSdk/readme.md

 # Note

-Version 2.x.x has changed the naming to make pylint happy, so if you are upgrading from version 1.x.x you will have to make changes to your code.
+Version 2.7 Add https support for version 3 of the controller.
+Switched from VS to vscode Version 2.x.x has changed the naming to make pylint happy, so if you are upgrading from version 1.x.x you will have to make changes to your code.